LiteObject/nlp-beginner-guide/nlp-technical-guide.md

 ## Conclusion

 Natural Language Processing is a rapidly evolving field that's making computers better at understanding and generating human language.
 While the concepts can seem complex, breaking them down into smaller pieces makes them much more manageable.

+If you started with our [beginner guide](./README.md), you've already learned the fundamental concepts that make NLP possible.
+This technical guide has shown you how those concepts work under the hood and how to implement them in practice.

 The key to success in NLP is to start simple, practice regularly, and gradually build up your knowledge and skills.
 Whether you're interested in building chatbots, analyzing social media sentiment, or creating the next generation of search engines, NLP provides the tools and techniques to make it possible.